charlesw/tesseract/ReadMe.md

 Since tesseract and leptonica binaries are compiled with Visual Studio 2012 you'll need to ensure you have the Visual Studio 2012 Runtime installed.
 This can be found [here](http://www.microsoft.com/en-us/download/details.aspx?id=30679).

+### Tesseract language data

+You will also need to download the language data files for tesseract 3.02 from [tesseract-ocr].

 ## Getting started quickly

-Note: Compiling the project requires at least MS Visual Studio 11 Express for Desktop or SharpDevelop 4.4.

-1. Fork this project (see: https://help.github.com/articles/fork-a-repo)
+1. Add the ``Tesseract`` NuGet Package by running ``Install-Package Tesseract`` from the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console).
 2. Ensure you have Visual Studio 2012 x86 & x64 runtimes installed (see note above).
-2. Download language data files for tesseract 3.02 from http://code.google.com/p/tesseract-ocr/
+3. Download language data files for tesseract 3.02 from [tesseract-ocr] and add them to your project, ensure 'Copy to output directory' is set to Always.
-3. Build BaseApiTester project
-4. Copy language files into ``BaseApiTester\bin\[config]\tessdata``
-5. Run BaseApiTester for example (work in progress)
+4. Check out the BaseApiTester project for a working example

 ## License